ros2/rviz/rviz_visual_testing_framework/docs/documentation.md

 ## Assumptions and Settings

+- The package `rviz_visual_testing_framework` provides a library which allows users to write visual tests in any desired rviz package (e.g. rviz_default_plugins).

-- Visual tests are located in the folder rviz_visual_tests.
+- Being `rviz_package/` the source folder of the rviz package where the tests are written, the reference screenshots will be located in `rviz_package/test/reference_images`.

-- The reference screenshots are located in the rviz_visual_tests/tests source folder, in adirectory called reference_images.
+The test images will be, instead, saved in the corresponding build folder, in a directory called: `test_images`.
-The test images will be generated in the rviz_visual_tests build folder at build time.
+Both directories, if not already existing, will be generated at build time.

 - The purpose of this framework is to have visual *smoke* tests serving as regression tests.